oarefi/Hierarchical-Transformer-Language-Model/README.md

 # Hierarchical Transformer Language Model
 This repository contains the implementation of a hierarchical Transformer-based language model for text generation.
 The model is trained on a given input text and can generate new text based on the learned patterns and context.
+The input text in this case is 1001 Nights.

 ## Prerequisites
 Python 3.x